Nonso-charles/HR-Portfolio-/README.md

-This is a Personal HR portfolio website created usimg HTML, CSS and Tailwind
+This is a Personal HR portfolio website created using HTML, CSS and Tailwind